enthought/comtypes/CONTRIBUTING.md

 If there are some problems with the developing code base, partial or non-executable modules might be created in `.../comtypes/gen/...`.
 Importing them will cause some error.
-If that happens, you should run `python -m clear_comtypes_cache` to clear those caches.
+If that happens, you should run `python -m comtypes.clear_cache` to clear those caches.
 The command will delete the entire `.../comtypes/gen` directory.
 Importing `comtypes.gen.client` will restore the directory and `__init__.py` file.